 You should avail such loans / withdrawal facilities only when you are falling short of your finance and do not have any other option to achieve an important life goal such as child’s higher education or daughter’s marriage etc.

 Such loans should not be availed to improve your life style or to buy a costly gadget.
 After all, this is the money that you have kept aside for your retirement.

-“Notwithstanding the provisions of paragraph 9, any time after the expiry of one year from the end of the year in which the initial subscription was made but before expiry of five years from the end of the year in which the initial subscription was made, a subscriber may, he so desires, apply in Form D or as near thereto as possible, together with his pass book to the Accounts Office for obtaining loan…”
+“Any time after the expiry of one year from the end of the year in which the initial subscription was made but before expiry of five years from the end of the year in which the initial subscription was made, a subscriber may, he so desires, apply in Form 2 or as near thereto as possible, together with his pass book to the Accounts Office for obtaining loan…”